Operational AI

 Signals

-The operating environment already emits high-value signals.
+What the operating environment emits

 Execution

-Where decisions can route
+Where decisions route

 FAQ